Parquery/gs-wrap/README.rst

     ./benchmark/main.py *NAME OF YOUR GCS BUCKET*

-Some of our benchmark results:
+Here are some of our benchmark results:

 .. code-block:: text